CenekAlbl/drone-tracking-datasets/README.md

 We provide calibration parameters as well as calibration images for each camera.
 Each dataset contains also 2D detections of the drone provided by a simple algorithm based on background subtraction.

+# Installation
+The videos have been split into multiple archives using zip.
+To extract, use 7z or other zip archive manager or run the provided script `./unpack.sh` from the repository root directory which will extract all videos for you, provided that you have 7z installed.

 # Dataset 1
 Easy dataset with short and slow flight.